nrjdalal/shadcn-ui-snippets/README.md

 ### How to contribute?

-Use this link - [Snippet Generation](https://snippet-generator.app/?description=https%3A%2F%2Fui.shadcn.com%2Fdocs%2Fcomponents&tabtrigger=shadcn-&snippet=&mode=vscode) to generate snippets for the components and add them to the `snippets` folder accordingly.
+Use this link - [Snippet Generation](https://snippet-generator.app/?description=https%3A%2F%2Fui.shadcn.com%2Fdocs%2Fcomponents&tabtrigger=shadcn-&snippet=&mode=vscode) to generate snippets and add/update them to the `snippets` folder accordingly.